Target Exam

 Explanation:

-Limitation of controlling - costly affairs: Control is a costly affair as it involves a lot of expenditure, time and effort.
+* Costly affair: Controlling is costly process as it involves a lot of expenditure, time and effort.
 A small enterprise cannot afford to install an expensive control system.
 It cannot justify the expenses involved.